How to Apply Touch Up Paint using our Spray Cans

 Make sure you do not spray in wet or humid conditions!
 To test the humidity, spray some of the clearcoat and see how it dries.
 If it dries with a whitish haze or streaks, it's too humid to paint!
 Spray paint should be applied when the temperature is at least 70°F and the humidity is below 50%.

 The first thing to determine is if the scratch has started to rust.
 We are talking about a surface scratch and not rust that is bubbling up beneath the paint, as this is too far-gone for touch-up paint!
 If the area is rusty, you should take a little extra effort to remove all traces of rust using 220 grit sandpaper or a wire brush.
 Follow this with One Step Rust Converter (spray)(sold on our site) and apply this to the bare metal.
-Just follow the directions on the product.
+After applying the rust converter, you may need to use body filler or lacquer putty (both sold on our site) to smooth the area.
+Apply primer over the area.
+Be careful you do not sand off the rust converter.

 Clean the area as described above then sand the area you wish to spray with #600 grit sandpaper.
 If you are spraying a panel such as a door, you must decide how far you are going to paint and scuff the entire area.
 See below for additional information.